donaldrauscher/blog/_posts/2017-10-02-shiny-on-docker.markdown

 gcloud container images list-tags gcr.io/${PROJECT_ID}/shiny-farkle
 ```

-Finally, we're going to deploy this image on Google Container Engine using Kubernetes.
+Finally, we're going to deploy this image on Google Kubernetes Engine.
 After creating the cluster, we set up a deployment for our image, a service, and an ingress, hooked up to a static IP, to make the service externally accessible.
 ``` bash
 gcloud container clusters create shiny-cluster --num-nodes=3 gcloud compute addresses create shiny-static-ip --global